kirru2198/Jenkins/6_CICD_Pipeline_Setup.md

 ---

-### SSH Key Setup for Passwordless Connection
-- **Passwordless SSH Setup**: We configured passwordless SSH access between the master and slave machines to enable seamless communication between them.
-  - **Generate SSH Key**: Use `ssh-keygen` to create an SSH key pair (public and private keys).
-  - **Copy the Public Key**: Use `cat` or `ssh-copy-id` to copy the public key from the master to the slave, placing it in the slave's `~/.ssh/authorized_keys` file.
-  - **Test SSH Connection**: Ensure passwordless SSH is working by running `ssh slave-ip` from the master.

-### Jenkins Plugin Updates
-- **Plugin Maintenance**: We discussed the importance of updating Jenkins plugins, but also ensuring the updates are tested on a development server before being applied to production.

 ### Pipeline as Code
 - **Declarative Pipelines**: In a real-world scenario, it is better to define Jenkins pipelines as code, typically in YAML or similar formats.
 This ensures the job configuration is codified and easily version-controlled.

 ---

-## Master-Slave Architecture

-### Understanding Master-Slave Setup
-- **Master Server**: The master Jenkins server controls the jobs, triggering them based on conditions and available resources.
-- **Slave Server**: The slave executes the jobs assigned by the master.
-This helps offload the resource burden from the master.

-### Passwordless SSH Setup for Master-Slave Connection
-1. **Generate SSH Keys** on the master.
-2. **Copy the public key** to the slave’s `~/.ssh/authorized_keys` file.
-3. **Verify SSH Authentication** by running `ssh slave-ip` from the master.

 ### Adding Slave Node in Jenkins
 1. **Access Jenkins Dashboard**: Navigate to **Manage Jenkins → Manage Nodes**.